rarezhang/statistical_learning_methods/readme.md

 ### regularization and cross validation
-- regularization: introduce additional information (regularization term) to a general loss function --> in order to to prevent overfitting.
+- regularization: introduce additional information (regularization term) to a general loss function --> in order to to prevent overfitting
 ![regularization](https://cloud.githubusercontent.com/assets/5633774/24634703/18990280-1884-11e7-8b3c-0b53087688a5.png)
     + Occam's razor: a problem-solving principle --> among competing hypotheses, the one with the fewest assumptions should be selected
 - cross validation: a model validation technique for assessing how the results of a statistical analysis will generalize to an independent data set